 By how much will a pool raise your insurance rates?

 The increased insurance costs pools can cause will mainly depend on the size and quality of the pool and the area where you live.
-Roughly speaking, around $50 yearly extra added to your policy is a standard amount if you have an in-ground pool.
+As this can vary greatly, it's better to go straight to your carrier to get the most accurate information rather than trying to estimate this based on other properties.

 Are landlords liable if there is an accident related to the pool on the rental property?